Sign in

 Is it expensive to heat a building with oil?

-es, it is expensive to heat a building with oil in the UK.
-The cost of heating oil has been steadily increasing in recent years, and it is currently more expensive than natural gas or electricity.
+Yes, it is expensive to heat a building with oil in the UK.
+The cost of heating oil has been steadily increasing, and it is currently more expensive than natural gas or electricity.

-According to the Energy Saving Trust, the average cost of heating a home with oil in the UK is £2,300 per year.
-This is significantly more expensive than the average cost of heating a home with natural gas, which is £1,300 per year.
+According to the Energy Saving Trust, the average cost of heating a home with oil in the UK is £2,300 per year, significantly more than the £1,300 per year for natural gas.

 If you want to learn more, please visit our website gtboiler.